superdesk/web-publisher/docs/bundles/SWPStorageBundle/mapping.rst

         }
     }

-Your bundle can support now multiple drivers.
+Your bundle can now support multiple drivers.
-According to the example above, your ``Article`` model class namespace is specified in ``getModelClassNamespace()`` method.
+According to the example above, your ``Article`` model class namespace is specified in the ``getModelClassNamespace()`` method.
 Two drivers are configured: PHPCR and ORM.
-In this case you can create model class for PHPCR and ORM and extend the default ``Acme\ContentBundle\Model\Article`` class.
+In this case, you can create a model class for PHPCR and ORM and extend the default
+``Acme\ContentBundle\Model\Article`` class.
 You would then have different implementations for PHPCR and ORM using the same model class: